AgileMantis/random_fu/README.md

 ## String#random_order

-Random string created from the characters in the string.
+Returns a random string created from the characters in the string.
 Characters in the string are used only once, and the result will be the same length.
 The result is simply a jumbled version.

 ### Examples: